 When you know what you want, you take action to make it happen.
 It’s that simple.
 If you don’t want to miss an early flight, you set an alarm and get to bed early.
 If you want mashed potatoes at Thanksgiving, you make sure to get the serving bowl before your cousins get hold of it.
 And, if you want to have enough money to live a life that you enjoy, you budget.

 Did that last one surprise you?
-If so, then perhaps you haven’t discovered how to make your budget irresistible—with goals.
+If so, then perhaps you haven’t discovered how to make your budget irresistible—with spending and saving targets.

-Take it from this quasi-rebel, goals are a lot more fun than they sound.
+Take it from this quasi-rebel, targets are a lot more fun than they sound.
 See, when you have money, you will inevitably spend it.
-But, when you have money and goals, you’re incentivized to set aside some of that cash to make your goals a reality.
+But, when you have money and goals and targets to help you achieve those goals, you’re incentivized to set aside some of that cash to make your goals a reality.

 And goals don’t have to be boring.
 Sure, you might want to be debt-free.
 You might want to break the paycheck-to-paycheck cycle.
 You might want to repair a cracked foundation in your home.
 But, you can also aspire to go on your dream trip to Spain, enroll in yoga teacher training, start your dream business, or buy a vintage saxophone.
 Your goals can be anything you like!

 The key is that you actually set goals, specific goals (because saving for a trip to Spain with your sister in August 2019 is far more motivating than vaguely saving for a vacation that maybe you’ll take, one day, if work ever lets up).

 To set a goal in YNAB, create a budget category where you’ll save up.
 Click on the category name and, in the inspector (the right-hand pane), click “Create a goal.”